zueai/mcp-manager/README.md

 - 🚀 Easy-to-use interface for managing MCP servers
 - 🔒 Runs entirely client-side - your data never leaves your computer
-- ⚡️ Quick setup for popular MCP servers like:
+- ⚡️ Quick setup for popular MCP servers:
+  - Apple Notes - Access and search your Apple Notes
+  - AWS Knowledge Base - Access and query AWS Knowledge Base for information retrieval
+  - Brave Search - Search the web with Brave Search API
+  - Browserbase - Let Claude explore the web with Browserbase
+  - Cloudflare - Manage your Cloudflare workers and account resources
+  - Everart - Interface with Everart API for digital art and design tools
+  - Exa - Search the web with Exa
+  - Filesystem - Access and manage local filesystem
+  - GitHub - Access your GitHub repositories
+  - GitLab - Manage GitLab repositories and resources
-  - Google Drive
+  - Google Drive - Access and search files in your Google Drive
+  - Google Maps - Access Google Maps API for location services
+  - Memory - Give Claude memory of previous conversations
-  - Obsidian
+  - Obsidian - Read and search files in your Obsidian vault
+  - Perplexity - Search the web with Perplexity API
-  - PostgreSQL
+  - PostgreSQL - Connect and interact with PostgreSQL databases
+  - Puppeteer - Automate browser interactions
+  - Sequential Thinking - Enable step-by-step reasoning
+  - Slack - Access your Slack workspace
-  - SQLite
+  - SQLite - Manage SQLite databases
-  - GitHub
-  - GitLab
-  - And many more!
+  - Todoist - Access and search your Todoist tasks
+  - YouTube Transcript - Access and search YouTube transcripts
 - 🛠 Simple configuration of environment variables and server settings
 - 📋 One-click copying of terminal commands for installation